Dangers Of Smoke Inhalation For Pets, Horses & Livestock

 Birds have relatively small lungs and air sacs that play an important role in respiration.
 The flow of air and oxygen exchange occurs between air capillaries and blood capillaries rather than with alveoli as in mammals.

-This provides for far more effective gas exchange, that in turn, makes them highly susceptible to air pollution.
+This provides for far more effective gas exchange, which in turn, makes them highly susceptible to air pollution.

 Birds that are struggling to breathe will often have their beak open ie.. open mouth breathing.